 Lymphoma

-Lymphoma is cancer that begins in infection-fighting cells of the immune system, called lymphocytes.
-These cells are in the lymph nodes, spleen, thymus, bone marrow, and other parts of the body.
+Lymphoma is a cancer that begins in infection-fighting cells of the immune system, called lymphocytes.
+These cells are in the lymph nodes, thymus, bone marrow, and other parts of the body.
 When you have lymphoma, lymphocytes change and grow out of control.

+There are two main types of lymphoma: Non-Hodgkin (most people with lymphoma have this type), and Hodgkin.
 Non-Hodgkin and Hodgkin lymphoma involve different types of lymphocyte cells.
 Every type of lymphoma grows at a different rate and responds differently to treatment.

 Lymphoma is very treatable, and the outlook can vary depending on the type of lymphoma and its stage.